progmodEK/flow-driven-domain/README.md

 And imagine also we ave these rules:<br>
 1- WORLD action cant be executed without a previous HELLO action<br>
 2- after HELLO action, if WORLD action is not executed during 30 seconds, the Greeting Domain will reset<br>
-3- after HELLO action, when WORLD is executed, the Greeting cant be changed anymore (reach a final State)
+3- when WORLD is executed, the Greeting cant be changed anymore (reach a final State)

-Lets explore how we can use the library to reach our goal.
+**Lets explore how we can use the framework to reach our goal.**

 ### Step1 - library dependency
 Add the library dependency, here is a gradle example: